jjdelacruz1/Phase1Project/README.md

 ## General Information & Project Goals

 For our phase one project, we decided to build a simple web application as a team of three, called Happy Hour Finder.
 The premise of the web app is to help users find local happy hours by searching with either their zip code or city.
+Here is the link to our site: http://happyhourfinder.surge.sh

 **Project Goals**
 - Integrate two remote APIs using AJAX